 18th Century Women’s Hats

 This primarily deals with broad hats, especially straw hats.
-(Calashes and bonnets can be found elsewhere on this site; caps may be added as separate linkspages at a later date.)
+(Calashes, bonnets, and caps can be found elsewhere on this site.)

 - Met 1998.230, wool and silk, Germany, c.
 1720-1750